moov-io/watchman/README.md

   - [Entity List](https://www.bis.doc.gov/index.php/policy-guidance/lists-of-parties-of-concern/entity-list) (EL)

 All United States or European Union companies are required to comply with various regulations and sanction lists (such as the US Patriot Act requiring compliance with the BIS Denied Person's List).
 Moov's primary usage for this project is with ACH origination in our [paygate](https://github.com/moov-io/paygate) project.

+## Project Status

+Moov Watchman is actively used in multiple production environments.
+Please star the project if you are interested in its progress.
+If you have layers above Watchman to simplify tasks, perform business operations, or found bugs we would appreciate an issue or pull request.
+Thanks!

 To get started using Watchman try our [Docker image](https://hub.docker.com/r/moov/watchman/tags) (or [OpenShift](https://quay.io/repository/moov/watchman?tab=tags) images) with the steps below.
 We also have a [demo instance](https://moov.io/watchman/) as part of Moov's demo environment.
 We offer [binary downloads](https://github.com/moov-io/watchman/releases/latest) without the included WebUI as well